-Toddler with an old soul: Young victim of NZ attack mourned
+Youngest mosque victim liked playing with iPad, soccer ball

 “He was very approachable,” Osman said.
 “He is easygoing to talk to.”

 Nearly every Friday at 6 p.m., Mucaad would go to the park not far from the mosque where his life would ultimately end.
 There, he would watch Abdi play soccer with Osman and their friends.
-The toddler would stand on the sidelines cheering them on, and kicking a ball of his own along the grass, Osman recalled with a smile.
+The toddler would stand on the sidelines cheering them, and kicking a ball of his own along the grass, Osman recalled with a smile.

 Mucaad had planned to go to the park, as usual, on Friday evening.
 He would never get the chance.